Psychiatric Mental Health Nurse Practitioner Programs in Oklahoma (2026)

 How long do PMHNP programs take in Oklahoma?

 Most Psychiatric Mental Health Nurse Practitioner pathways available to Oklahoma nurses take 24 to 48 months — MSN-entry PMHNP tracks typically run 24 to 36 months and BSN-to-DNP PMHNP tracks 36 to 48 months.
+The fastest option currently listed for Oklahoma is 24 months.
 Part-time enrollment usually adds 12 to 18 months.

 What do PMHNP programs cost in Oklahoma?